lf-lang/action-setup-lf/README.md

 A Github Action for installing the Lingua Franca toolchain, including `lfc` and `lingo`.

 ## Requirements
-The Github Action only supports workflows running on Linux hosts.
-MacOS support will be added later.
+The Github Action only supports workflows running on Linux and macOS hosts.

 ## Example workflow